dinasv/CSBFinder/README.md

     Functional information of gene orthology groups
 - taxa_csbfinder.txt
     Taxonomy information for the user interface
+- metadata.csv
+    Sample genome metadata information for the user interface

 ### Execution of CSBFinder-S on the Plasmid Dataset of 471 microbial genomes